 Maybe you applied for an unsecured credit card but weren’t happy with the perks or fees.
+Or maybe your credit score is too poor for other unsecured cards.
 You might find that your options for secured credit cards offer better terms than the unsecured cards you can qualify for.

 A secured card can also help bump up your credit score to apply for the best unsecured cards.
 This is the single best reason to apply for a secured credit card: to build — or rebuild — your credit.

 The process is simple: Just use your card regularly and pay off your balances by the due dates.
 As you consistently make timely payments, you’ll slowly see your credit score go up.
 Make sure you choose a secured card that reports regularly to major credit bureaus, which most do.

 3.You have no credit history.

 Students, immigrants and those with no previous credit history have few options to start building credit.
 Without knowing how you handle your finances, lenders will be wary of approving you for your first credit card.

 One of the best ways to start a credit history is with a secured credit card.
 Your deposit acts as collateral, which means providers don’t have to worry about getting paid back for any purchases you make.